Shrafte/Scent-C-tive/README.md

 To Use:
 ------------------------------------------------------------------
 1. Download srcML from http://www.srcml.org/.
 It converts source code into a tagged xml file.
 This project is reliant on srcML.
-2. Download Main.java in the src file, put it in any folder you wish, and compile it using any java compiler.
+2. Download SCT.java in the src file, put it in any folder you wish, and compile it using any java compiler.
 3. Put the desired C/C++ source file into that folder.
-4. In the terminal, navigate to that folder and run the command: "Java Main {Source-Code} {Tags}...".
+4. In the terminal, navigate to that folder and run the command: "Java SCT {Source-Code} {Tags}...".

 *IMPORTANT*
-Make sure input C/C++ code is compilable.
-Inputting C/C++ code that does not compile may lead to unknown behavior.
+Make sure input source code is compilable.
+Inputting source code that does not compile may lead to unknown behavior.

 What smells are being searched for
 -------------------------------------------------------